 The subjects are connected to a mains supply of gas.
-The gas meter is located externally.
+The gas meter is located within the kitchen.

 Water, plumbing, bathroom fittings

 Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.

 No tests whatsoever were carried out to the system or appliances.